Stuycs-K/final-project-8-xiej-yec/WORKLOG.md

 CLASSWORK: Tried to get the ArrayList to work

 HOMEWORK: Created LoadingRoom that would go in the beginning of the room.
 Created a new NPC "Guide" that would display dialogue and try to make the game more interactive.
 Added Guide to RestoreRoom as well

+### 6/7/23 + 6/8/23

+CLASSWORK: Fix Guide and Merchant to display.
+Also fixed position of text and dialogue.

+HOMEWORK: Update README file with information